adityadahal/Angular-Interview/README.md

   <li>Can be used to handle error globally, for eg: redirect user to login if a page returns 401</li>
 </ul>

+### Unit Testing
+Unit testing is a software testing method in which individual unit/component are tested to ensure they function as expected.

+### Integration Testing
+Individual component are combined and tested as a group.
+It detect fault in interaction of integrated components such as dataflow

 ### Jasmine
 Jasmine is a JS framework for testing javascript code.
 It is used for unit testing to ensure all the individual component works as expected.
 <br/> It includes: